zzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz-z/NodeCVM/README.md

 <pre>
 npm i ws jimp vnc-rfb-client image-size
 </pre>
 Now just wait for npm to install the needed packages.
 After all of that is done, simply type <code>node server.js</code> and the server will start in chat-only mode.
+If you need to run it on a specific port, append the port number to the command line.
+So if for example you want to run the server at port 6004, you should do <code>node server.js 6004</code>.
+By default the server runs at port 6005.
 ### "Chat-only mode"?
 What's that?
 The chat-only mode is a "mode" similar to the (now gone) "So much win!"
 UserVM.
 As you may have guessed, it does not show anything useful on the VM screen.